 I was walking the creek bank trying to run down some tips provided to me by an acquaintance at a UFO investigation group who I considered a marginal flake, but which seemed to have some credibility in the form of “what are these guys really up to” venue.

 What I saw emerge from the brush was a large brownish-white creature.
-It’s fur looked dirty and matted as if the animal did very little in the line of self grooming.
+It’s fur looked dirty and matted as if the animal did very little in the line of self-grooming.
 I can’t be sure if I was looking at a dirty white animal or a brownish animal with a white undercoat.
-It was late in the fall so it make sense that it might be putting on a winter coat.
+It was late in the fall so it makes sense that it might be putting on a winter coat.
 The creature moved on all fours as it breached the brush line and knelt to drink from the creek.
-It’s front limbs, the only limbs I saw clearly, ended in what were markedly paw like “hands”.
-It’s head was long and pointed, like a canines, and it had largish horns; not antlers but single point horns.
+It’s front limbs, the only limbs I saw clearly, ended in what was markedly paw-like “hands”.
+Its head was long and pointed, like a canine, and it had largish horns; not antlers but single point horns.

 I shrunk back into the brush and watched, afraid to stay and afraid to run.
 It drank for a few minutes, then cross the creek and continued on across toward Sandhill Road.
 When I was sure it was gone, I turned and ran as fast as I could back toward the pond where I’d parked.